kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// Interceptors reference interceptors that respond to this eviction request.
 	// Interceptors should observe and communicate through the EvictionRequest API to help with
 	// the graceful eviction of a target (e.g. termination of a pod).
-The interceptors are chosen in
+The interceptors are selected
-	// reverse order of the list.
-In other words, the interceptor with the highest index runs first.
+	// sequentially, in the order in which they appear in the list.
 	//
 	// This field must not be set upon creation.
 Instead, it is resolved when the EvictionRequest
 	// object is created upon admission.
 The field is populated from Pod's